kevcodez/intheloop-functions/README.md

 ### Popular tweets

 The V1 Twitter API is used to fetch popular tweets.
-The V2 API does not allow filtering by minimum favorites or replies and consumes *a lot* of quota as one has to loop through all relevant tweets.
+The V2 Twitter API does not allow filtering by minimum favorites or replies and consumes *a lot* of quota as one has to loop through all relevant tweets.
 With the V1 API, we can simply include those filters in the search query.

 ### Releases